 Ah, Italy…such a beautiful place.
 At this time of the day the heat was scorching, but that did not stop us from exploring.
 Everything is so intentionally designed.
 As someone who has been to Italy before, I have to say I felt like I was back there, eating gelato at the Roman forum.
 The first thing we did was climb onto the Venetian bridge overlooking a small canal, complete with gondola.
 Then we walked over to the main square, Plaza de Teatro, and saw the “Fontana de Nettuno” fountain.
 Everything was bustling.
 Pasta-stuffed tourists were exiting the Italian restaurants, patting their full bellies and yelling “ciao!” at every passing stranger.
 We are itching to visit again!

 Next up was Germany.
-As we neared the pavilion we could here the upbeat tunes of the Polka and the notes of the happy accordion.
-The platz (plaza) was filled with tourists eating Frankfurters and sipping on beer.
-The Bavarian style buildings, along with the artwork on them, was stunning.
+As we neared the pavilion we could hear the upbeat tunes of the Polka and the notes of the happy accordion.
+The platz (plaza) was filled with tourists eating Frankfurters and sipping on a beer.
+The Bavarian-style buildings, along with the artwork on them, was stunning.
 They all told a story.
 Fairytales were around every corner.
 We passed through the lovely smelling platz.
-Delicious notes of potatoes, spatzle, and apple strudel filled the square.
+Delicious notes of potatoes, spaetzle, and apple strudel filled the square.
 Everything was a beautiful homage to Germany.
 We listened to Wies n Buam play some traditional Polka music.

 By the time we entered China, we were starving.
 It was past our lunch time.
 We took some pictures of the gorgeous ponds filled with lily pads and shrub grass, as well as the great red architecture and footbridges.
 We finally decided to eat at the Lotus Blossom Cafe, where we unanimously all had orange chicken and white rice.
 We ate in the peaceful, quiet atmosphere before walking around the shops.
 We entered the Yong Feng Shangdian shop, where we browsed through tea pots, stuffed animals, and lanterns.